 Portfolio Optimization Outcomes

-The framework’s comprehensive cost visibility enables unprecedented portfolio rationalization results:
+The framework’s comprehensive cost visibility enables unprecedented portfolio rationalization results.

 Strategic SKU elimination: Organizations have successfully eliminated up to 64% of SKUs while decreasing revenue by only 8%.
 This dramatic improvement in portfolio efficiency occurs because the framework identifies products that appear profitable under traditional accounting but actually destroy value when all complexity costs are allocated.
+This mirrors a long-running strand of strategy research: Harvard Business Review’s work on growth outside the core found that the most durable, profitable growth comes from companies that double down on a focused core rather than defending sprawling variety — exactly what complexity cost data tends to recommend.

 Margin expansion: Consumer packaged goods companies have reduced SKU counts by 20–30% to focus on high-growth products, simplify supply chains, and increase service levels.
 The resulting margin improvements often exceed expectations because complexity cost elimination creates compounding benefits.